clsacramento/prepcoa/nova/accessing_vm.md

 +-------------+---------------------------------------------------------------------------------+
 ~~~

+### Add rules to security group

-Authorized all external hosts to ping vms on this group:
+Authorizing all external hosts to ping vms on this group:

 ~~~
 $ openstack security group rule create --ingress --remote-ip 0.0.0.0/0 --protocol icmp ext-group+-------------------+--------------------------------------+